gnss-sdr/gnss-sdr/README.md

 $ . ./setup_env.sh
 ~~~~~~

-Now you are ready to use GNU Radio and to jump into building GNSS-SDR after installing Armadillo, GFlags and Glog.
+Now you are ready to use GNU Radio and to jump into building GNSS-SDR after installing a few other dependencies.
 Actually, those are steps that PyBOMBS can do for you as well:

 ~~~~~~
 $ pybombs install gnss-sdr